The judicial Power shall extend to ...Controversies to which the United States shall be a Party....

 The text of the Federal Party Clause, of course, allows for jurisdiction when the United States acts as a plaintiff, but that circumstance (in which the affirmative act of filing a suit is, effectively, also a consent to the jurisdiction of the court) is far less problematic or controversial than when the United States has been named as a party defendant.
 The Supreme Court early on held that the United States, as a legal entity, had an inherent right to bring suit without authorization from Congress, Dugan v.
 United States (1818), although the Judiciary Act of 1789 channeled civil suits brought by the United States to federal district courts.

-The more difficult issue relates to the United States's status as a defendant in a suit.
+The more difficult issue relates to the United States’ status as a defendant in a suit.
 The clause, while providing for federal jurisdiction over suits to which the United States is a party, does not specify the situations in which such suits are in fact permitted.
 When the United States is named as a defendant, the general rule has become that, absent a waiver, sovereign immunity shields the federal government and its agencies from suit.
-As Alexander Hamilton said: "It is inherent in the nature of sovereignty not to be amenable to the suit of an individual without its consent."
+As Alexander Hamilton said, “It is inherent in the nature of sovereignty not to be amenable to the suit of an individual without its consent.”
 The Federalist No. 81.
 Early Supreme Courts cases affirmed the doctrine.
 Cohens v.
 Virginia (1821); United States v.
 Clarke (1834).
-Consent can only be manifested when Congress passes a statute expressly waiving the United States's claim of sovereign immunity from suit for a particular case or class of cases.
+Consent can only be manifested when Congress passes a statute expressly waiving the United States’ claim of sovereign immunity from suit for a particular case or class of cases.
+The waiver must be unequivocal.
+FAA v.
+Cooper (2012).
+Further, “when Congress attaches conditions to legislation waiving the sovereign immunity of the United States, those conditions must be strictly observed, and exceptions thereto are not to be lightly implied.”
+Block v.
+North Dakota ex rel.
+Board of Univ. and School Lands (1983).

 Finally, it bears noting that the United States, as a distinct entity, may in many circumstances be distinguished from either federal officers acting in their official capacity or distinct federal entities and instrumentalities.
 The law regarding this distinction is complex.
 In some instances, for example, the United States may be substituted as a party for a federal official sued in his official capacity.
 In that situation the suit becomes grounded in the constitutional grant of jurisdiction over “controversies to which the United States is a party.”
 In other cases, the official or the instrumentality stands apart from the United States, and suits in federal court must rely on different jurisdictional grants, such as the statutory grant of federal-question jurisdiction.